São Tomé and Príncipe

-São Tomé and Príncipe, (Note: /ˌsaʊ təˈmeɪ...ˈprɪnsᵻpeɪ/ SOW-_-tə-MAY-_..._-PRIN-si-pay; São Tomé e Príncipe, /pt/; English: "Saint Thomas and Prince".) officially the Democratic Republic of São Tomé and Príncipe, (Note: República Democrática de São Tomé e Príncipe.) is an island country in the Gulf of Guinea, off the western equatorial coast of Central Africa.
-It consists of two archipelagos around the two main islands of São Tomé and Príncipe, about 150 km apart and about 250 and 225 km off the northwestern coast of Gabon.
+São Tomé and Príncipe, (Note: /ˌsaʊ təˈmeɪ...ˈprɪnsᵻpeɪ/ SOW-_-tə-MAY-_..._-PRIN-si-pay; São Tomé e Príncipe, /pt/; English: "Saint Thomas and Prince".) officially the Democratic Republic of Sao Tome and Principe, (Note: República Democrática de São Tomé e Príncipe.) is an island country in the Gulf of Guinea, off the western equatorial coast of Central Africa.
+It consists of two archipelagos around the two main islands of São Tomé and Príncipe, about 81 nmi apart and about 135 and 121 nmi off the northwestern coast of Gabon.
 With a population of 201,800 (2018 official estimate), São Tomé and Príncipe is the second-smallest and second-least populous African sovereign state after Seychelles.

-The islands were uninhabited until Portuguese explorers João de Santarém and Pedro Escobar became the first Europeans to discover them in 1470.
+The islands were uninhabited until Portuguese explorers João de Santarém and Pedro Escobar discovered them on 21 December 1470.
 Gradually colonized and settled throughout the 16th century, they collectively served as a vital commercial and trade centre for the Atlantic slave trade.
-The rich volcanic soil and proximity to the equator made São Tomé and Príncipe ideal for sugar cultivation, followed later by cash crops such as coffee and cocoa.
+The rich volcanic soil and proximity to the equator made São Tomé and Príncipe ideal for sugar cultivation, followed later by other cash crops such as coffee and cocoa.
 The lucrative plantation economy was heavily dependent upon enslaved Africans.
-Cycles of social unrest and economic instability throughout the 19th and 20th centuries culminated in peaceful independence in 1975.
+Cycles of social unrest and economic instability throughout the 19th and 20th centuries culminated in peaceful independence in 1975 as a one-party communist state, which would remain in place until 1990.
 São Tomé and Príncipe has since remained one of Africa's most stable and democratic countries.
 São Tomé and Príncipe is a developing economy with a medium Human Development Index.

 The people of São Tomé and Príncipe are predominantly of African and mestiço (mixed European and African) descent, with most practicing Christianity.
-The legacy of Portuguese rule is also visible in the country's culture, customs, and music, which fuse European and African influences.
+The legacy of Portuguese rule is also visible in the country's culture, customs, and music, which fuse both European and African influences.
 São Tomé and Príncipe is a founding member state of the Community of Portuguese Language Countries.